Home

 Links

 This is the official website for the Soapy Smith Preservation Trust and home of the Friends of Bad Man Soapy Smith.
-It is maintained by the Smith family descendants of Jefferson Randolph "Soapy" Smith.
+It is maintained by the family descendants of Jefferson Randolph "Soapy" Smith.
 Our goal, through research and publication, is to reveal and preserve Soapy as an important historical figure of the late nineteenth-century American West.
 His story is a fascinating study in crime and the frailties of human nature.
 We encourage you to take a few minutes to look around and judge for yourself.

 border.jpg